How to manage tasks with 'todoist' from the command line (with examples)

 Explanation:

-• --label-ids "label_id": Assigns the specified label to the task.
+• --label-ids "label_id": Assigns a specific label ID to the task, facilitating organized categorization.

 Example output: